ankitects/anki/docs/linux.md

 ## Requirements

 These instructions are written for Debian/Ubuntu; adjust for your distribution.
-Some extra notes have been provided by a forum member: https://forums.ankiweb.net/t/guide-how-to-build-and-run-anki-from-source-with-xubuntu-20-04/12865
+Some extra notes have been provided by a forum member, though some of the things mentioned there no longer apply: https://forums.ankiweb.net/t/guide-how-to-build-and-run-anki-from-source-with-xubuntu-20-04/12865

 You can see a full list of buildtime and runtime requirements by looking at the